beakbahama/log/docs/stress.md

 At the time of our chat we were not discussing chins or anything related, nor had I yet connected my right foot to my chin, which I hand't done until maybe late 2023 or even early 2024, so I thought nothing of it at the time of our conversation in 2022.
 When I began to feel sensations in my right foot later, I began to connect our conversation with the stress response system.

 My own progress here has been a slow but steady return of sensation. **By late 2024, much of the feeling had returned, with the numbness congregating around the ankle, heel, and especially the big toe.** Now, in late 2025, while the final release has not yet occurred in sync with the main pop point, the sense that I am near the end is astronomically higher than it was a year ago.
 This progress, five years into the physical healing journey that began in 2020, underscores the long-term nature of this restoration.
+The right foot, I have come to understand and thus open for discussion, is not just a foot. *It is the primary anchor of the body's entire flight-or-flight readiness system.*

 > #### **Synthesis of Major Ideas: The Biomechanics of "Flight"**
 >
 > This asymmetrical pattern is a profound piece of the SRS map.
 The numbness in the right foot is a classic symptom of chronic fascial tension leading to nerve impingement.
-The specific link to the left side of the head suggests a primary "get ready to run" neural pathway.
-The reason standing on a numb foot feels uncomfortable is that the lack of sensory feedback creates instability, literally making it more comfortable to move (where proprioception can compensate) than to stand still.
-The process of healing is a textbook case of nerve decompression, where sensation returns as the fascial adhesions are slowly released.
+The specific contralateral link to the left side of the head suggests a primary **"flight" preparation pathway**, the physical manifestation of the instinct to move away from a threat.
+The reason standing on a numb foot is uncomfortable is that the lack of sensory feedback creates instability, literally impelling the body to move (where proprioception can compensate) rather than stand still.
+The process of healing is a textbook case of nerve decompression, where sensation returns as the fascial adhesions along this pathway are slowly released.

 ## Generational Considerations in Healing